Women's football in Scotland: League system

 In 2016, the Premier League was reduced from 12 to 8 eight teams but expanded to a second level.
 In 2017, the SWFL 2 changed from 4 to 3 regions.
 In 2020, clubs in SWFL 1 became members of a new Championship and SWFL 2 became a separate system.

 The current (since 2022) pyramid is over 4 tiers, plus leagues outside of the pyramid:

 The team that wins the Premier League title qualifies for the following season's UEFA Champions League, with the runners-up generally also qualifying depending on the nation's coefficient.

 The pre-2020 third-tier regional divisions under the Scottish Women's Football League became a separate 'Recreational' setup no longer linked by merit to the 'Performance' levels above (although individual clubs can still apply to join the Championship).
 Until 2019, reserve and youth squads could compete in the senior pyramid as long as they were not in the same division as the titular club – this was then changed with the introduction of a 'National Performance League' structure for under-16 and under-19 leagues featuring age group teams of the top clubs.

 Scottish Women's Cup

 The Scottish Women's Cup is the primary national knockout cup competition, is owned and managed by SWF, and is open to all senior teams affiliated with the SWF.
-The competition was first held in 1970–71 and has been held annually for 50 seasons.
+The competition was first held in 1970–71.

 The winner of the first competition was Stewarton Thistle.
 They played against the Aberdeen Prima Donnas and won 4–2.
 Stewarton later became F.C.
 Kilmarnock, the Cup-winners in 2001 and 2002.